 4. Has this voiceover actor worked with many quality clients?

-5. Is this voiceover actor going to deliver what you need in a timely and professional manner?
+5. Is this voiceover actor going to deliver what you need promptly and professionally?

-These are just a few of the probing questions you can ask before you hire voiceover talent.
+These are just a few probing questions you can ask before hiring voiceover talent.
 Do your homework and you’ll be very glad that you did.

 And, the best way to avoid having to constantly go through this process (if you frequently need to hire voiceover talent) is to build your own group of “go-to” voiceover talents.
 Get a few male and a few female voice over actors who are versatile, professional and meet all the suggested requirements mentioned above.

 Then, whichever voice over talent you need for a particular job, you can relax knowing that you’ve got a top-notch talent who can always deliver a high-quality service.

 Debbie Grattan is a professional female voice over actor who has been doing voiceover work for 20+ years.
 She’s been a “go-to” voice talent for many production companies and recording studios across the US.
 Check out her voice demos, voice actress bio and studio specs for more information.